Turkish MPs vote for Sweden's Nato accession

 Sweden tightened its counter-terrorism laws and Swedish courts did comply with a handful of Turkish extradition requests.

-But Swedish police have allowed people to keep burning Korans in anti-Islam protests if they want to.
+But Swedish police have allowed people to keep burning Korans in anti-Islam protests if they wanted to.

 And when asked if rule of law in Sweden had survived intact despite the Swedish concessions, Mårten Schultz, a law professor at Stockholm University, said: "Yes, without a doubt".

-Meanwhile, Orbán tweeted an invitation to Swedish prime minister Ulf Kristerssen to come to Budapest on Tuesday, saying he wanted to "negotiate on Sweden's Nato accession".
+Meanwhile, Orbán tweeted an invitation on Tuesday for Swedish prime minister Ulf Kristerssen to come to Budapest to "negotiate on Sweden's Nato accession".

 The visit was meant to "build trust," said Hungarian foreign minister Péter Szijjártó.